 Furthermore, the flexibility of RDA, which is one of its main assets, also encourages the multiplication of national application profiles, each stakeholder being free to choose from a vast array of options and alternatives.
 Deriving foreign records is therefore very likely to require human intervention.
 This is hardly in keeping with the cost-efficiency promise of what used to make RDA so attractive: its international interoperability.

-Rather than rushing through the adoption of a code still unsuited to the national context, France focuses on producing FRBR-compliant catalogs and demonstrating their serviceability.
-FRBRisation indeed takes off library catalogs from their document-oriented logic to provide users with information – in other words authority data on people, corporate bodies, concepts, events, etc.
+Rather than rushing through the adoption of a code still unsuited to the national context, France focuses on producing FRBR-compliant catalogues and demonstrating their serviceability.
+FRBRisation indeed takes off library catalogues from their document-oriented logic to provide users with information – in other words authority data on people, corporate bodies, concepts, events, etc.

 First, this approach calls for massive processing, refactoring and publication of huge heritage datasets in the Linked Data cloud: the aim is to show the benefits of metadata thus structured, before impulsing a larger turn on the descriptive rules and practices for day to day cataloguing.

 Likewise, the BnF uses algorithms developed for data.bnf.fr – its Linked Open Data service – to automatically generate links between a work and its editions.
 In turn, those links enrich the catalogue, and initiate a truly FRBRised architecture.

 RDA-FR: A French Transposition of RDA

 Beyond such massive data processing, France ultimately aims to adopt a national RDA profile matching its bibliographic ambition.

 A working group called “Standardisation – RDA in France” (Groupe “Normalisation – RDA en France”) is currently drafting the new French cataloguing code, RDA-FR: A French Transposition of RDA.
 The rules will be published gradually and applied over the years, eventually replacing the French cataloguing rules published by AFNOR, the French standardisation body.